 To guarantee anonymity, the tokens exchanged between the reader and the tag should have good randomness.
 Therefore, the reader (central server) and the tag need to synchronously update their shared keys after the current token is used.
 We stress that the tag will update its keys once it uses its current token.
-Therefore, the same token will never be used in two consecutive authentications, which fundamentally differs from LAST [21] where the tag only updates its key identifier after a successful authentication (which breaks the anonymity).
+Therefore, the same token will never be used in two consecutive authentications, which fundamentally differs from LAST [26] where the tag only updates its key identifier after a successful authentication (which breaks the anonymity).

 The tag t relies on its current indicator ic to update its keys.
-Fig. 4 shows the structure of an indicator, which includes two parts: The low-order (b - 2) bits form a selector, indicating which base tokens/base indicators should be used to derive the new token/indicator, while the high-order two bits encode the update pattern.
+The structure of an indicator includes two parts: The low-order (b-2) bits form a selector, indicating which base tokens/base indicators should be used to derive the new token/indicator, while the high-order two bits encode the update pattern.
 When the updating phase begins, t calculates a new token from the base tokens according to the selector.
-Each of the low-order u bits ($u \le b - 2$) in the selector encodes a choice of the corresponding base token: '0' means not selected, while '1' means selected.
+Each of the low-order u bits $(u \le b - 2)$ in the selector encodes a choice of the corresponding base token: '0' means not selected, while '1' means selected.
 For all selected base tokens, they are XORed to compute the new token.
-Therefore,

-Fig. 4: The Structure of a b-bit indicator.
+Therefore, where ic[j] is the jth bit in ic (assume one-based indexes are used) and $\oplus$ is the XOR operator.
+Note that if all bits in the selector happen to be 0s, no base token will be chosen.
+In this case, our protocol will instead choose all base tokens to generate the new token by default.
+The left plot in Fig. 4 gives an example of token update, where $bt^1$ , $bt^3$ , and $bt^5$ among the six base tokens happen to be selected.
+Similarly, t derives a new indicator from the base indicators as follows: